Davwyn/MurrpTools-WinKit/README.md

   - Lirg

 ## Message to Debloat Tool Developers
-If you are interested in adding your Debloat Tool to MurrpTools, please read the "Developers of Debloat Tools ReadMe.md" file in this repo.
+If you are interested in adding your Debloat Tool to MurrpTools, please read the [Developers of Debloat Tools ReadMe.md](https://github.com/Davwyn/MurrpTools-WinKit/blob/main/Developers%20of%20Debloat%20Tools%20ReadMe.md) file in this repo.

 You can either send a Pull Request to edit DebloatTools.json, or open an Issue supplying all of the details of your debloat tool to be included.